foundriesio/docs/source/reference-manual/factory/factory-definition.rst

 containers:
  preloaded_images:
   enabled: ``<true|false>``
-      **Optional:** Whether to preload docker images into the system-image as part of a containers build.
+      **Optional:** Whether to preload Docker images into the system-image as part of a containers build.

       **Default:** ``false``

   shortlist: ``<app1>,<app2>,<...>``
       **Optional:** Comma separated list of apps to preload.
       If it is not specified or its value is empty, then all Target's apps are preloaded.

       **Default:**  None